PhyloAcc is a mix of Python and C++ code with dependencies for each. As such, we do not support building from source as dependency

 2. conda cannot solve the environment

-If the conda install phyloacc
+If the mamba install phyloacc

 command fails or hangs for a long time the program might be struggling